JamesParrott/Dockerfile_generator/README.md

    - Commands ordered from most common to least common, to make best use of Docker's build cache.

 (*) Not in the default config images - see `/tests/pinned_versions`.
 For my use case, I amd using Dockerfile_generator in a parametric testing process.
-I want to know if an external dependency from an unpinned version breaks my app that I'm testing (and if a future version of a shell breaks, I may elect to simply drop support for it).
-If you require both version pinning for reproducibility Dockerfile_generator supports that, but tests based on this may break, and the environments may only be reproducible until a package repository relied on yanks the required version osf something (so perhaps building from source or self-hosting is then required too).
+I want to know if an external dependency from an unpinned version breaks an app, as users will also be using getting that broken dependency.
+Alternatively, if you require version pinning for reproducibility, Dockerfile_generator supports that.
+But tests based on this have an external dependency, so still may break.
+Such environments are only be reproducible in practise, until a repository being relied on yanks the required version of a package (so perhaps building from source or self-hosting is then required too).
+Let me know what your usage cases are, and I'll see how much demand there is for a versioning system in Python, that does more than read a version requirements string from the config file (e.g. calling package manager APIs, or even Dockerfile test builds)

 ## Development
 This Branch is for posterity, the historical record, and published as a warning to others...